fdevaibhavpal/react-tailwind-config/README.md

 ---

-## 💌 Love `tailwind-config`?
+## 💌 Love `react-tailwind-config`?

-If you enjoy using `tailwind-config`, give it a ⭐ on GitHub and share it with your fellow developers! 🚀
+If you enjoy using `react-tailwind-config`, give it a ⭐ on GitHub and share it with your fellow developers! 🚀

 ---